lamarquise/printf/README.md

 ft latoi(): Len Atoi
-Called from Parse Flags.c, it is a regular atoi which also counts the string size of the number it is converting from a string to an int, this number is stored in an int passed as a param.
+Called from Parse Flags.c, it is a regular atoi which also counts the string size of the number it is converting from a string to an int, the result is stored in a pointer to an int and it's length is the return value;
-OK basically: it returns an int like the regular atoi, a number that was a string, but the length of that string is stored in a pointer to an int that was passed to latoi as an argument.
+For Security reasons:
+You pass it a pointer to the int that will hold the value of the string that is being atoi'ed; the result essencially.
+The return is the length of the int that has been created.
+This way, not the other way around (passing a pointer to an int that will contain the lenght of the result) because in the event of failure, this way we say the len is -1, which clearly is never a valid option if success. return (-8) if error because i do rlen += latoi and since rlen can already be > 0, i don't know how much to decrese by to have it be exactly -1, so way to big ret and <= -1 if check.

 ft fstrjoin():
 A secure version of strjoin(), can take either pointers sent in param being